-902 KAR 8:170, Local health department financial management requirements, states in Section 3 (4c): "The LHD accumulates an unrestricted fund balance, as of June 30 of a fiscal year, in excess of thirty (30) percent of that year's expenditures for non-fee programs plus forty (40) percent of that year's expenditures for fee for service programs, or \$100,000, whichever is greater.
+902 KAR 8:170, Local health department financial management requirements, states in Section 3 (4c): "The LHD accumulates an unrestricted fund balance, as of June 30 of a fiscal year, in excess of forty (40) percent of that year's expenditures, or \$100,000, whichever is greater.
 The LHD shall submit, to the Department of Public Health, a written plan of use for the amount of the excess.
-If approved, the funds shall be placed into a local restricted fund to be used solely for the purpose(s) approved."
+If approved, the funds shall be placed into a local restricted fund to be used solely as approved."